How to Write Your MFA Thesis in Fine Art (And Beyond)

 Where do you begin?

 Your final thesis is an official archival record of what you have completed, explored and accomplished during the duration of your MFA program.
-Not only will your thesis be written for yourself, but also it will prove and back up your convictions, theories, assessments and statements for other people.
+Not only will your thesis be written for yourself, it will prove and back up your convictions, theories, assessments and statements for other people.
 It should be known that the content in this tutorial could also be applied to other writing needs that may be similar to the MFA thesis structure.
 An MA thesis or undergraduate BFA thesis can also easily follow this format.
 By all means, you can share it and remix it.

 A regular writing practice must be established.
 This means, you will need to create a plan for how and when practice will take place.
 The calendar on your mobile device or the computer that you use will work just fine to remind you of these dates and times.
 Thirty minutes of practice twice a week can work wonders in the installation of a new habit.
 Are you up for that?
 Perhaps there is a way to make this decision seem effortless, keep reading.

 You can get started right away.
 Technology in this area is very accessible and helpful.
 With use of a blogging platform such as word press one can privately or publicly begin their writing practice and archiving process.
 Even setting up a basic default blog will due just fine.
 You can always customize and personalize it later.
 If a blog does not interest you (but I do hope it does) a word processing document will due just fine.
 Either way, choosing to wait until your final semester to get started is a really bad idea and poor planning.
 Are there exceptions to this statement?
 Of course, and perhaps you will redefine my outlook, and prove me wring, but until I experience this from someone, lets make some longer-term plans.